I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iadapterpowermanagement2-powerchangestate2.md

 <p>None</p>

 ## -remarks
 <p>A power state indicates the level of power consumption of a device or system.
 As a result, the level of computing activity is directly affected by the power state of a device or system. </p>

 <p>For more information about system power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff546941">Handling System Power State Requests</a>.
 For more information about device power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554397">Managing Power for Individual Devices</a>.</p>

-<p>A power state indicates the level of power consumption of a device or system.
-As a result, the level of computing activity is directly affected by the power state of a device or system. </p>

-<p>For more information about system power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff546941">Handling System Power State Requests</a>.
-For more information about device power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554397">Managing Power for Individual Devices</a>.</p>